The Thundermans: Film

 On March 2, 2023, it was announced that Nickelodeon greenlit a film titled The Thundermans Return, starring returning cast members Kira Kosarin, Jack Griffo, Addison Riecke, Diego Velazquez, Maya Le Clark, Chris Tallman, and Rosa Blasi.
-Filming will begin in Los Angeles in April 2023.
+Filming began in Los Angeles in April 2023.
+On June 21, 2023, it was announced that the film would be released on Paramount+ in 2024.
+On December 2, 2023, it was announced that the film would premiere on both Nickelodeon and Paramount+ in March 2024, later specified as March 7.